 Sea ice extent averaged over the month of July 2009 was 8.81 million square kilometers (3.40 million square miles).
 This was 680,000 square kilometers (263,000 square miles) above the record low that occurred in July 2007, 250,000 square kilometers (97,000 square miles) below July 2008, and 1.29 million square kilometers (498,000 square miles) below the 1979 to 2000 average.
 Sea ice extent is unusually low in the Kara Sea, Baffin Bay, and along the Russian coast.
 The only area with significant above-average ice extent is southern Hudson Bay.

-graph with months on x axis and extent on y axis Figure 2.
+Figure 2.
 The graph above shows daily sea ice extent as of August 2, 2009.
 The solid blue line indicates 2009; the dashed green line shows 2007; and the solid gray line indicates average extent from 1979 to 2000.
 The gray area around the average line shows the two standard deviation range of the data.
 Sea Ice Index data.

 —Credit: National Snow and Ice Data Center